manasvitwr/flow/README.md

 * Bookmark important tasks or time blocks on your personal timeline
 * Built to work for everyone, whether you’re planning study sessions or work projects

--Making flow available soon so you can level up your daily routine—stay tuned for updates!-
+-- Making flow available soon so you can level up your daily routine, stay tuned for updates! --